PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 ```

 And everything is pulled into the container.
 We could even make a Guix
-package (and therefor container) that includes all data inputs.
+package (and therefore a container) that includes all data inputs.

 I will leave this as an exercise for the reader right now, but with
 research objects and 'live publications' the enforcement of such
 practices may be around the corner.

 In the near future we can imagine that a scientific publication is
-accompanied by a 'live document'.
+accompanied by a “live document”.
 I.e., the pipeline with datasets can
 be rerun by anyone, anywhere.
 And results can be reproduced and
 validated.
 With the current technology stack it can become a common
 requirement with journal publications.
 Prototypes of such live